Kava-Labs/kava/x/cdp/spec/04_begin_block.md

-# Begin Blocker
+# Begin Block

-At the start of every block the BeginBlocker of the cdp module:
+At the start of every block the BeginBlock of the cdp module:

 - updates the status of the pricefeed for each collateral asset
 - If the pricefeed is active (reporting a price):